changuniuni/uirp_modeling/README.md

 Initial goal is to make model just for single D cell and T cell.

 ## * Notes
-* Maybe I can apply the diffusive equation of IL-2 in PDE using [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/)
+* Maybe I can apply the differential equation(PDE) to IL-2 diffusion using [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/)